 - How to prevent drug activity in combination with alcoholic beverages

-- How to be prudent when serving; with the aim of restricting the sanctions that would be imposed on said vendors in the event of an alcohol-related incident
+- How to be prudent when serving, to restrict the sanctions that would be imposed on said vendors in the event of an alcohol-related incident

-- Ensure alcohol is dealt with professionally and responsibly under all circumstances; understanding that a commitment to responsible service is vital when it comes to operating a successful and safe alcohol-serving company.
+- Ensure alcohol is dealt with professionally and responsibly under all circumstances, understanding that a commitment to responsible service is vital when operating a successful and safe alcohol-serving company.

 Why Do So Many Alcohol Vendors Require This Certification if It Is Not State-mandated?

 The Florida Responsible Vendor designation is an attractive label for employers as it allows them to apply for insurance cost reductions.
-If their staff is certified as trained professionals who have undergone appropriate bartending training, then accidents and mistakes are less likely, according to insurers.
+According to insurers, if their staff is certified as trained professionals who have undergone appropriate bartending training, accidents and mistakes are less likely.

 Having the Florida Responsible Vendor designation is also a great marketing tool for restaurants and bars, as it means customers can be assured that trained professionals are serving them.